yiwenwang47/equus/equus/backbone/README.md

 Reduction.
 Oxidation.
 Breaking single bonds.
+Replacing atoms.
 Replacing SELFIES tokens.
 Adding small groups.
 (This is not necessarily only for backbone generation.)

 Note:
-To convert scaffolds to diamines/diimines, please use equus.edit.generate.
+To convert backbones to diamines/diimines, please use equus.edit.generate.